Top Christian Books

 Color Code: Want to Read :: Already Read

 On the Incarnation of the Word.
 By Athanasius of Alexandria (296-298 AD to 373 AD).
-We read this in 2021-2022.
+We read this in the academic year 2021-2022.
+Renovaré includes this in their list of 25 Books Every Christian Should Read (see Note 2).

 Sermon to the Rich.
 By Basil the Great, also known as Basil of Caesarea (330 AD to 378 AD).
 See the translation by Deacon Innocent Duchow-Pressley.

 Confessions by Augustine of Hippo (354-430 AD).
-We read this in 2010-2011.
 We suggest the translation by Garry Wills.
 It has 353 reading pages.
 Read for free online at Internet Archive.
+We read this in the academic year 2010-2011.
+Renovaré includes this in their list of 25 Books Every Christian Should Read (see Note 2).

-590 to 1417 AD
+From 590 to 1049 AD

 ERA OF MISSIONARIES: 590 to 1049 AD